dashpradeep99/docker-complete-tutorial/5-content-trust.md

 **This task can only be completed on Linux/Mac machines, all the following steps will be completed from the local Docker Quickstart Terminal and NOT from your EC2 instances**

 In this task, you will use the [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-2/) to sign an image and push it to Docker Hub.
 This step requires installing an experimentel version of Docker Toolbox.

+**This task requires a Yubikey 4 (Edge/Neo will not work). `lsusb` can tell you about which version you have.
+In order for this tutorial to work the output should include:**

+    $ lsusb | grep Yubikey
+    Bus 020 Device 031: ID 1050:0406 1050 Yubikey 4 U2F+CCID

 **Step 1:** **Installing Experimental Docker Toolbox**

 Please note that this step will require you to have updated version of virtualbox and therefore would require you to stop any Virtualbox VMs.
 It will also require a laptop restart at the end.

 Download and install the experimental Docker Toolbox [here](https://dl.dropboxusercontent.com/u/1047237/Docker%20Toolbox%20DockerCon%20EU%202015%20Demopack.pkg).
 Then open the downloaded package and follow the steps to complete the installation.

 After the installation is complete, launch the **Docker Quickstart Terminal**.